BryanKoo/english-word-translation/README.md

 Because this project needs short translating words, one service has selected and prepared for crawling.

 ## Translation examples
+Japanese equivalent words will be provided by this project as the table below.
-Meanings of homograph should be unified as the table below.
+Meanings of homograph will be unified as in the row for the word 'bear'.

 English word | Japanese equivalent words
 ------------ | ------------